Fologram/twinbuild.docs/hololens-overview/hololens-setup.md

 Enter your username and password.

 The HoloLens has known issues verifying security certificates with some enterprise networks.
 For further Reading refer to [Microsoft's Guide to Connecting Hololens to Wifi](https://docs.microsoft.com/en-us/hololens/hololens-network)

+## Microsoft HoloLens Setup Guide

+If you're looking for an in depth, step by step guide to HoloLens 2 setup for first time use, refer to [Microsoft's Setup Guide](https://docs.microsoft.com/en-us/hololens/hololens2-setup)